Diagnosing the Performance Trade-off in Moral Alignment: A Case Study on Gender Stereotypes: Analysis

-These observations suggest that the overall forgetting is the primary factor influencing downstream task performance, and the overall forgetting level is not influenced by the selective forgetting mechanism of the fairness objective.
-A natural question arises: \textit{can we mitigate forgetting while still promoting fairness during fine-tuning, thereby achieving a better trade-off?} Two commonly adopted solutions are (1) augmenting the fine-tuning data with additional corpora~\cite{webster2020measuring,qi2024safety}, and (2) applying a (KL divergence-based) regularization term that penalizes the change of prediction logits to control the learning dynamics~\cite{ouyang2022training,rafailov2023direct}.
-In the following two subsections, we present evidence that these solutions are ineffective in reducing the overall forgetting.
+These observations suggest that downstream task performance is more strongly correlated with overall forgetting, and that the overall forgetting level remains unaffected by the selective forgetting induced by the fairness objective.
+A natural question arises: \textit{can we alleviating the overall forgetting while still promoting fairness during fine-tuning, thereby achieving a better trade-off?} Two commonly adopted solutions are (1) augmenting the fine-tuning data with additional corpora~\cite{webster2020measuring,qi2024safety}, and (2) applying a (KL divergence-based) regularization term that penalizes the change of prediction logits to control the learning dynamics~\cite{ouyang2022training,rafailov2023direct}.
+We will present evidence that these solutions are ineffective in reducing the overall forgetting.